openaudioserver/library/README.md

 # Library

 Library indexes all the files within one or more folders and maps the folder structure.
 It can be extended with modules to index specific types of files and collect metadata information.
+The API filters, sorts and paginates your files and anything modules add.

 ### Documentation